-The Czech Republic has a mostly temperate climate thanks to its landlocked location in Central Europe.
+The Czech Republic has a mostly temperate climate thanks to its landlocked location in Eastern Europe.
 All four seasons are noticeably present and while the summers can get quite hot and the winters inversely cold, extreme weather is rare.
 Visitors are likely to encounter cooler temperatures in the northern part of the country and the mountainous areas, whereas things tend to be slightly warmer in the southern part of the country.
 While temperatures vary based on the elevation, spring and fall have the most favorable climate, in general, for being outdoors.

 Regions of the Czech Republic